 - the various towns and districts that surround them

-2. Diamond Circuit, whose main centers are
+2. Diamond Circuit, whose main centres are

 - Diamantina